1zzowiebeha/1zzowiebeha/README.md

 Welcome to my Github.
 This is where I store my personal and academic projects.

-I'm currently learning HTML, CSS, JavaScript, and JQuery.
+🌱 I'm currently learning HTML, CSS, JavaScript, and JQuery.

-I've worked with Django, Python, and PostgreSQL in my hobby projects.
+💻 I've worked with Django, Python, and PostgreSQL in my hobby projects.

 Want to connect?
-Feel free to reach out to me on my Linkedin :)
+Reach out to me on my [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) :)

 <!--
 **1zzowiebeha/1zzowiebeha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.